 With Argentina failing to beat a resilient Peru side in CONMEBOL qualifying, there is a very real chance that Lionel Messi will not be playing in the biggest football tournament in the world next year.
-There can be little double that it would be a travesty if Messi missed out given that this is likely to the last World Cup for a 30-year-old at the peak of his powers.
+There can be little double that it would be a travesty if Messi missed out given that this is likely to be the last World Cup for the 30-year-old at the peak of his powers.

 If Jorge Sampaoli’s side fail to quality, it will be the first time Argentina have missed out on the international tournament since 1970.
 As great a shame as it would be to not have Messi strutting his stuff in Russia, it wouldn’t be the first time a world star was forced to sit out the tournament for one reason or another.

 RealSport has picked out five other players who have missed out on a World Cup tournament.

 England had a quite superb World Cup campaign in 1990 with the Three Lions famously reaching the semifinals only to lose out to Germany on penalties in heartbreaking fashion.
 It was a tournament remembered for many reasons, but perhaps most notably, for 'those' Gazza tears after he received a yellow card against Germany meaning that he would miss out on the final if England got there.

 In stark contrast, England didn't even make the 1994 World Cup.
 Despite Gascoigne being arguably the greatest midfielder in the world at that time and playing some superb football for Lazio, he couldn't help the Three Lions get to the USA.
 Points were dropped against the Netherlands and then Norway.

 Having been asked to say a few words about the Norwegians, Gazza responded with the immortal line "f*** off, Norway".